 Focus and Scope

-Civil Engineering Journal (C.E.J) is a multidisciplinary, an open-access, internationally double-blind peer-reviewed journal published twelve (12) issues per year (monthly) by Salehan Institute of Higher Education which was founded in 2015.
-It reports the latest and most creative research results in all aspects of civil engineering science and applications, including but are not necessarily restricted to Building Materials and Structures, Coastal and Harbor Engineering, Constructions Technology, Constructions Management, Road and Bridge Engineering, Renovation of Buildings, Earthquake Engineering, Environmental Engineering, Geotechnical Engineering, Highway Engineering, Hydraulic and Hydraulic Structures, Structural Engineering, Surveying and Geo-Spatial Engineering, Transportation Engineering, Tunnel Engineering, Urban Engineering and Economy, Water Resources Engineering, Urban Drainage.
-Articles of interdisciplinary nature are particularly welcome.
-The Editorial policy is to maintain a reasonable balance between papers regarding different research areas so that the Journal will be useful to all interested scientific groups in these fields.
+Civil Engineering Journal (C.E.J) is a multidisciplinary, an open-access, internationally double-blind peer-reviewed journal published twelve (12) issues per year (monthly) by Salehan Institute of Higher Education, which was founded in 2015.
+It reports the latest and most creative research results in all aspects of civil engineering science and applications, including but are not necessarily limited to Construction and Building Materials, Structural and Earthquake Engineering, Rock Mechanics and Geotechnical Engineering, Environmental Engineering, Water Science and Engineering, Transportation Engineering, Ocean and Marine Engineering, Urban Engineering, and Surveying Engineering.
+Articles of an interdisciplinary nature are particularly welcome.
+The editorial policy is to maintain a reasonable balance between papers regarding different research areas so that the journal will be useful to all interested scientific groups in these fields.

 All published articles will be assigned DOI provided by CrossRef.

 Special Issues deal with more focused topics with high current interest falling within the scope of the journal in which they are published.
 Special Issue proposals are welcome at any time during the year.

 For most of the civil engineering conferences it is possible to submit papers presented at the conference for subsequent publication in special issues of the C.E.J.